Unhappily Ever After: Synopsis

-The final season focused more on Tiffany, with her rival Barbara Caufield (Wendy Benson) joining the cast.
+The final season focused more on Tiffany and her rival Barbara Caufield (Wendy Benson), Ryan's love interest, joining the cast.
 The series wrapped up with a final episode in which Jack finally made enough money to send Tiffany to Harvard University.
-Once Jack started making money, he no longer needed Floppy, with his schizophrenia seemingly "cured", and Floppy returned to being just a stuffed animal.
-However, Jack's return to drinking brought Floppy "back from the dead."
+Once Jack was free from Jennifer and started making money, his confidence returned and, with his schizophrenia seemingly "cured", Floppy returned to being just a stuffed animal.
+However, Jack's relapse in his alcoholism also brought Floppy "back from the dead."